 Interested in becoming a partner of the CISMA?
-Partners must be governmental units (townships, cities, villages, county), non-for-profit organizations, volunteers, or universities.
+Partnerships are open to governmental units (townships, cities, villages, county, etc), non-for-profit organizations, volunteers, or universities.

 Interested in becoming more involved with CISMA volunteer work?
-Contact your local CISMA Coordinator for more details (CISMA@macombgov.org).
+Contact your local CISMA Coordinator for more details and stewardship activities (CISMA@macombgov.org).

-Having issues with invasive plants in your backyard?
-Learn how to do small-scale control of invasive Phragmites, black swallow-wort and Japanese knotweed here or contact the CISMA to learn more about other invasive species and how to control them.
+Having issues with invasive plants?
+Learn how to do small-scale control of invasive Phragmites, black swallow-wort and Japanese knotweed here or contact the CISMA to learn more about other invasive species and how you can take control.

-Follow us on Facebook to learn more about invasive species and events in your area!
+Follow us on Facebook to learn more about invasive species and free events in your area!

 STW Invasive Species (Shelby TV, 2019)

 From dirty word to popular placemaker: Reclaiming the Clinton River (Metromode, 2019)

 How the Lake St. Clair Region is Addressing Invasive Species (Make Macomb Your Home, 2019)

 Grant Money to Aid in Battle Against Invasive Species (C and G Newspapers, 2019)

 Invasive Reed Poses Challenge to Habitat Project (Times Herald, 2018)